paketo-buildpacks/paketo-website/content/docs/buildpacks/nodejs.md

 ### MEMORY_AVAILABLE

 The `MEMORY_AVAILABLE` environment variable reports the total amount of memory available to the app.
-The Node.js CNB calculates this value from the `$VCAP_APPLICATION` settings or the limits specified by the operating system in `/sys/fs/cgroup/memory/memory.limit_in_bytes`.
+The Node.js CNB calculates this value from the limits specified by the operating system in `/sys/fs/cgroup/memory/memory.limit_in_bytes`.

 * Set by: `profile.d`